|

 file:///C:folder/file.jpg

-(note the three slashes, not two, after "file:"); or
+(note the three slashes, not two, after "file:");

-4) the word "none".
+- The word "none".

 If the file cannot be found, Google displays